aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

   ![Creating Key pairs](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Image16.PNG?raw=true)

 ### 2.8) Running Ec2
 After the creation steps verify if the Ec2 is running well and test a remote access using Microsoft Remote Desktop.
-If you don't know how do it please read this article.
+If you don't know how to do it please read this article.

    ![Running Ec2](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Image17.PNG?raw=t)